Canon SL1 vs Olympus PEN-F

 It is notable that the SL1 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The SL1 was replaced by the Canon SL2, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon SL1 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.